What is MDTM?

 Multicore and manycore have become the norm for high-performance computing.
 These new architectures provide advanced features that can be exploited to design and implement a new generation of high-performance data movement tools.
 To date, numerous efforts have been made to exploit multicore parallelism to speed up data transfer performance.
 However, existing data movement tools are still bound by major inefficiencies when running on multicore systems for the following reasons:

-To address these inefficiencies and limitations, DOE’s Advanced Scientific Computing Research (ASCR) office has funded Fermilab and Brookhaven National Laboratory to collaboratively work on the Multicore-Aware Data Transfer Middleware (MDTM) project.
-MDTM aims to accelerate data movement toolkits at multicore systems.
-Essentially, MDTM consists of two research components (Figure 1):
+To address these inefficiencies and limitations, DOE Advanced Scientific Computing Research (ASCR) office has funded Fermilab network research group to work on the Multicore-Aware Data Transfer Middleware (MDTM) project.
+MDTM seeks to accelerate data movement toolkits at multicore systems.

 Figure 1 MDTM System Architecture